Communism in Vietnam: Post Vietnam War

-The SRVN government implemented a Stalinist dictatorship of the proletariat in the South as they did in the North.
-All religions had to be organised into state-controlled churches.
-Any negative comments about the Party, the government, Ho Chi Minh, or anything else that was critical of Communism might earn the person the tag of Phản Động (Reactionary), with consequences ranging from harassment by the police, to expulsion from one's school or workplace, or imprisonment.
-Nevertheless, the Communist authority failed to suppress the black market, where food, consumer goods, and banned literature could be bought at high prices.
+The SRVN government implemented the dictatorship of the proletariat nationwide.
+All religions had to be organised into state-controlled associations.
+Any negative comments about the Party, the State, Ho Chi Minh, or anything else that was critical of status-quo might earn the person the tag of a Phản Động (Reactionary), with consequences ranging from harassment by the police, to expulsion from one's school or workplace, or imprisonment.
+Nevertheless, the government failed to suppress the black market, where food, consumer goods, and banned literature could be bought at high prices.
 The security apparatus also failed to stop a clandestine nationwide network of people from trying to escape the country.
 In many cases, the security officers of whole districts were bribed and they even got involved in organising the escape schemes.

 These conditions resulted in an exodus of around 2.5 million Vietnamese (approximately 5% of the population) secretly escaping the country either by sea or overland through Cambodia.
 Some were successful in fleeing the region and large numbers of them landed in Malaysia, Indonesia, the Philippines, and Hong Kong, only to wind up in United Nations refugee camps.
 Some famous camps were Bidong in Malaysia, Galang in Indonesia, Bataan in the Philippines and Songkla in Thailand.
-Some managed to travel as far as Australia in crowded, open boats (see Boat People).
+Some managed to travel as far as Australia in crowded, open boats.
 While most refugees were resettled in other countries within five years, others languished in refugee camps for over a decade.
 In the 1990s, refugees who could not find asylum were deported back to Vietnam.
 Communities of Vietnamese refugees arrived in the US, Canada, Australia, France, West Germany, and the UK.

 Vietnam's third Constitution, based on that of the USSR, was written in 1980.
-The Communist Party was stated by the Constitution to be the only party to represent the people and to lead the country, according to Communist ideals.
+The Communist Party was stated by the Constitution to be the only party to represent the people and to lead the country, according to Marxist–Leninist ideals.